nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 Here, the `createCombinedIterator()` generator delegates to `createNumberIterator()` and assigns the return value to `result`.
 Since `createNumberIterator()` contains `return 3`, the returned value is `3`.
 The `result` variable is then passed to `createRepeatingIterator()` as an argument indicating how many times to yield the same string (in this case, three times).

-Notice that the value `3` was never output from any call to `next()`, it existed solely inside of `createCombinedIterator()`.
-It is possible to output that value as well by adding another `yield` statement, such as:
+Notice that the value `3` was never output from any call to the `next()` method.
+Right now, it exists solely inside the `createCombinedIterator()` generator.
+But you can output that value as well by adding another `yield` statement, such as:

 ```js
 function *createNumberIterator() {